Shortest Paths in Graphs of Convex Sets: Numerical results

-In Section~\ref{sec:complexity} we have seen that the combination of large sets and non-homogeneous edge lengths makes the HPP a special case of our SPP in GCS.
-Therefore, we do not expect our formulation to perform equally well when the edge length is~\eqref{eq:2norm_squared}.
-The bottom panel in Figure~\ref{fig:2d_results} shows that, although our relaxation is not always exact in this case, it gives a tight lower bound even in the worst case.
-Again, for small $\sigma$, Remark~\ref{rem:singletons} ensures that the gap between the MICP and the relaxation must vanish.
-For $\sigma$ sufficiently large, the same logic as in the proof of Theorem~\ref{th:complexity} shows that the MICP cost is $\|\btheta_t - \btheta_s\|_2^2/K = 11.6$, where $K=7$ is the number of edges in the longest $s$-$t$ path in the graph in Figure~\ref{fig:2d_setup}.
-A closer inspection of bottom panel in Figure~\ref{fig:2d_results} reveals that the curve of the convex relaxation converges to $\|\btheta_t - \btheta_s\|_2^2/(|\cV|-1) = 10.1$, which corresponds to the simple upper bound $K \leq |\cV| -1$.
-Using a duality argument, it could be verified that our relaxation always achieves this simple bound.
+With the Euclidean length squared~\eqref{eq:2norm_squared}, both relaxations are still guaranteed to be tight as $\sigma$ goes to zero.
+This is confirmed by the bottom panel of Figure~\ref{fig:2d_results}.
+When $\sigma$ is very large, we have seen in Section~\ref{sec:complexity} that our problem is equivalent to the HPP, and the argument from Theorem~\ref{th:complexity} shows that its optimal value is $\|\btheta_t - \btheta_s\|_2^2/K = 11.6$, where $K=7$ is the number of edges in the longest $s$-$t$ path in the graph in Figure~\ref{fig:2d_setup}.
+A close inspection of the bottom of Figure~\ref{fig:2d_results} reveals that, for large $\sigma$, our relaxation yields the lower bound $\|\btheta_t - \btheta_s\|_2^2/(|\cV|-1) = 10.1$, which corresponds to the simple inequality $K \leq |\cV| -1$.
+(Using a duality argument, it can be verified that our relaxation always recovers this bound.)
+Conversely, the lower bound provided by the McCormick relaxation is again equal to zero.

-\subsection{Large-Scale Random Instances}
+\subsection{Large-scale random instances}

-We present a statistical analysis of the efficiency of our formulation.
-We generate a variety of random large-scale SPPs in GCS, and we analyze the relaxation tightness and the solution times as functions of various problem parameters.
+We present a statistical analysis of the performance of our formulation.
+We generate a variety of random large-scale SPPs in GCS, and we analyze the relaxation tightness and the solution times of the MICP~\eqref{eq:micp} as functions of various problem parameters.
 We stress that generating random graphs representative of the ``typical'' SPP in GCS we might encounter in practice is a difficult operation.
 Inevitably, the instances we describe below are not completely representative, and our algorithm might perform worse or better on other classes of random graphs.
 Our goal here is to show that our MICP is not limited to small-scale problems.